List of schools in the Archdiocese of Newark

-The following is a list of schools of the Roman Catholic Archdiocese of Newark.
+The following is a list of schools of the Archdiocese of Newark.
 As of the Fall of 1987, there were 40 high schools and 187 elementary schools in the four counties of the archdiocese.
 At the start of the school year in 2023, there were 22 high schools and 49 elementary schools.
 As of April 2025, the archdiocese operates 67 Catholic elementary and secondary schools enrolling nearly 22,000 students in Bergen, Essex, Hudson and Union counties.